Description

 - Integrates with Github, can post build status & comment with detailed information

-- History report (Still work in progress) example
+- History report - example

 Guides